remotestorage/website/README.md

 This currently requires [git-up](https://github.com/aanand/git-up) to be installed.
 You can comment the line, if you want.
 Make sure you're up-to-date on all branches yourself then.

+Deploying to production (need 5apps remote set, see comment in deploy script):

+    ./deploy production